kubernetes/kubernetes/staging/src/k8s.io/apimachinery/README.md

 will track Kubernetes and be compatible with that repo.
 As we more cleanly separate the layers, we will review the compatibility guarantee.

+The `kubernetes-1.x.y` tags are not to be referenced by golang packages and are the same exact code commit as the `v0.x.y` tags which can be used by golang to match the x.y specific version of Kubernetes.

 ## Where does it come from?